 There are many hardwoods to choose from and they all vary in actual "hardness".
 The hardest ones can be very difficult to hand carve and may require power tools to work, therefore it's best to choose ones that are on the soft to mid hardness range.

-Cherry, Chestnut, Ash, Walnut, Beech, Apple, Pear, Plum are true joys to hand carve. where as species like oak, and certain maples can be very frustrating to work with.
+Basswood, Cherry, Chestnut, Ash, Aspen, Poplar, Walnut, Beech, Apple, Pear, Plum are true joys to hand carve.
+Species like oak, and certain maples are very hard and can be very frustrating to work using hand carving tools.

 1) BASSWOOD : BEGINNER LEVEL

-One of the the softest varieties of hardwood species and perfect for first-time carver to learn their carving techniques.
-Sharp knives glide through as if cutting butter and Basswood finishes to a beautiful and lustrous butter cream color.
+Basswood is one of the the softest hardwood species to work with and is a perfect option for beginner carvers.
+Sharp knives glide through this species as if cutting butter and Basswood finishes to a beautiful and lustrous natural buttercream color.

-Cherry wood is a much harder wood than Basswood so it stands up very well to extended use while still being relatively easy to carve.
-It has a straight grain and finishes to beautiful tones of rich reds and reddish browns which will darken with age.
+Cherry wood is a harder species than Basswood and stands up very well to extended use.
+It has a straight grain and finishes to beautiful rich red and warm reddish brown tones.